 Where To Buy London Eye Tickets

 There are 7 main ways to get tickets to the London Eye in advance.
-I usually prefer using third party sites, as this is the most hassle free way – with easy cancellation policies and easy to use websites, but the London Eye tickets official site is actually a fairly good one, and there also are other options you can use.
+I usually prefer using third-party booking sites, as this is the most hassle free way – with easy cancellation policies and easy to use websites, but the London Eye tickets official site is a fairly good one, and there also are other options you can use.

 on the London Eye